meenie/munee/README.md

 A PHP5.3 library to easily run all CSS through [lessphp](http://leafo.net/lessphp/) ([LESS](http://lesscss.org/)) and when the project goes live, all CSS and JS are minified and cached for lightening fast requests from a page.
 No need to change how you include your assets in your templates.
-Just drop the `munee` folder into your webroot, paste a couple of `RewriteRule`'s in your `.htaccess` file and you are on your way.
+Just follow the couple of installation instructions below and you are ready to go!

 Why the name Munee?
 -------------------